seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *Loud alarum*

 Let them set on at once; for I perceive
-But cold demeanor in Octavius’ wing,
+But cold demeanor in Octavius' wing,
 And sudden push gives them the overthrow.
 Ride, ride, Messala: let them all come down.